This simple and wonderful White Bean Hummus made with cannellini beans is the perfect condiment for dipping, scooping, spreading or using as a binder!

 This hummus recipe is so easy to make.
 Simply add the cannellini beans, garlic, tahini, olive oil, optional onion powder, lemon juice, and salt to your blender or food processor, and process until creamy.
 Taste for flavor, adding extra of the spices you might like.

-If you try this easy white bean hummus recipe, please let me know!
+Please let me know if you try this easy white bean hummus recipe!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.

 PrintSIMPLE WHITE BEAN HUMMUS